MAY '26BLOG / TUTORIALS6 MIN READ

 Closing

 Nashra is the publishing OS we built around this idea.
-The same draft lands in the inbox and on the blog at the same moment, both running off one subscriber list, tagged at source, wired to automations from the moment the post ships.
+The same draft lands in the inbox and on the blog at the same moment, both running off one subscriber list, tagged at the source, wired to automations from the moment the post ships.

 Write your own.
 Send it to a real audience.